dsmith626/kataSolutions/README.md

 This is a collection of my completed programming challenges from codewars.com.

+These are almost entirely javascript solutions with the exception of one or two java.

 Descriptions of each challenge are available in the center link.

 The far left link is to my solution.